Petlibro Granary Review: Is It Worth $139?

 Key Takeaways

 "The Petlibro Granary is the best automatic feeder for most pet owners.
 The data supports this: it ranks #1,173 in all Pet Supplies on Amazon, making it the top-selling smart feeder by a huge margin.
-We evaluateed it alongside the WOPET, PETKIT Fresh Element, and DOGNESS Mini to understand why.
+We evaluated it alongside the WOPET, PETKIT Fresh Element, and DOGNESS Mini to understand why.
 The built-in 1080p camera is what makes it stand out.
 You get a feeder and a pet camera in one device for $139.
 Buying those separately costs more — $89 for a WOPET feeder plus $40-50 for a basic camera adds up to about the same price for two devices instead of one.
 The night vision quality is genuinely good, motion alerts arrive reliably, and the Petlibro app is the most polished in this category.
 The main trade-offs are a smaller hopper and a fixed camera view.
 The 3L or 5L tank is smaller than the WOPET's 6L.
 The camera doesn't pan or tilt — it shows only the feeding area.
 For most anxious pet parents, the question is simple: did my cat eat today?
 The Granary answers that perfectly every time.
 If you have a large dog or want full-room camera coverage, consider pairing a WOPET feeder with a separate pan-and-tilt camera instead."

 What We Like